codejutsu1/laravel-paystack-transfer/README.md

 }
 ```

-You can provide query parameters as an array:
+You can also provide query parameters as an array:

 ```php
 <?php